Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 **Exploratory Analysis (10%):**
 - Did you analyze the features and how they are related to the outcome variable? (regression: scatter plots, classification: conditional histograms).
-- Did you look at correlations?
+- Did you look at correlations or chi-squared if the variables are categorical?
+(https://en.wikipedia.org/wiki/Chi-squared_test.
+But feel free to find a package that does this automatically).

 **Model Selection (50%)**:
 - Did you randomly split your data into training and testing data (20%, 80%) using k-fold cross validation?